maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 ### 1.1 Getting Started

-C programm entry point and base syntax overview.
+C programm entry point, base syntax overview, and purpose of \n in output.
 ANSI compatible compiler allowed not to define return type for main function.

 The programm can be compiled via: `cc hello.c`, or `gcc -ansi hello.c`